Personalized Attacks of Social Engineering in Multi-turn Conversations: LLM Agents for Simulation and Detection: Introduction

 \section{Introduction}

-The growing sophistication of conversational agents, especially those powered by Large Language Models (LLMs), presents a major risk for misuse in social engineering (SE) attacks across digital communication platforms \cite{schmitt2023digital}.
-LLM-powered SE represents a significant threat, as these models can produce highly convincing, human-like interactions in real-time, greatly increasing the success rate of attacks.
+The growing sophistication of conversational agents, especially those powered by large language models (LLMs), presents a major risk for misuse in social engineering (SE) attacks across digital communication platforms \cite{schmitt2023digital}.
+LLM-powered SE represents a significant threat, as these models can produce highly convincing, human-like interactions in real time, greatly increasing the success rate of attacks.
 Unlike traditional SE, which often reveals itself through signs like grammatical errors or implausible scenarios, LLM-based attacks generate coherent, contextually relevant dialogues that are more difficult to detect.
 Detecting SE in multi-turn, chat-based interactions is especially challenging due to the dynamic nature of these conversations, where the interaction evolves with each exchange.

-In recent years, the application of LLMs as world simulators has gained traction, with numerous studies utilizing LLMs to emulate sophisticated cyber-attacks in an effort to develop effective defense mechanisms against potential future threats~\cite{xu2024autoattacker, wang2024sands}.
-A recent study conducted such a simulation of LLM-powered SE attacks, discussing the dual role of LLMs as both a perpetrator and a defender in chat-based-SE (CSE) scenarios~\cite{ai-etal-2024-defending}.
+In recent years, the application of LLMs as world simulators has gained traction, with numerous studies utilizing LLMs to emulate sophisticated cyberattacks to develop effective defense mechanisms against future threats~\cite{xu2024autoattacker, wang2024sands}.
+A recent study conducted such a simulation of LLM-powered SE attacks, discussing the dual role of LLMs as both a perpetrator and a defender in chat-based SE (CSE) scenarios~\cite{ai-etal-2024-defending}.
 While these duality-based simulations represent an important first step towards protecting users from LLM-powered CSE attacks, further considerations are necessary to effectively ground these simulations and defense mechanisms in real-world CSE contexts.